Thorrun Govind

-Thorrun Govind is a British pharmacist, solicitor and broadcaster known for her significant contributions to the healthcare sector.
-In 2021, she was elected chair of the Royal Pharmaceutical Society in England, the professional body for pharmacists.
-Govind is a member of the Junior Solicitors Network advisory committee which advises the Law Society on how to support junior solicitors.
+Thorrun Govind is a British pharmacist, solicitor and broadcaster known for her contributions to the healthcare sector.
+In 2021, she was elected chair of the Royal Pharmaceutical Society in England.
+Govind is a member of the Junior Solicitors Network advisory committee.

 Early life and education

 Govind graduated from King's College London with a master of pharmacy degree.
 Undertaking professional training in Newark on Trent she registered as a pharmacist with the General Pharmaceutical Council.
 She subsequently studied for a graduate diploma in law and qualifications in law, business and management at the University of Law.
 She is a qualified solicitor and member of the Law Society in England.